Parser

 Enter the required parameters:

-First, choose the field to parse from the Listener by typing it in the search bar or selecting it from the list.
+First, choose the field to parse from your input data by typing it in the search bar or selecting it from the list.

 Input*